ksatirli/minimising-cloud-waste/README.md

 # Minimising Cloud Waste

-> This repository is a collection of Terraform Resources to minimize Cloud Wasste with Datadog.
+> This repository is a collection of Terraform Resources to minimise Cloud Waste with Datadog.

 ## Table of Contents